tlaughlan/commissionator/README.md

  - Using JSP instead of Thymeleaf so that I can see how the Spring view layer works natively.
  - Producing a more mature frontend.
 I didn't focus on frontend much in this project since I was mainly learning to implement Spring's server-side concepts.
 I wonder how mature scale Spring MVC apps structure their frontend...
- - Implement Sass CSS so I can build a light/dark mode toggle into the header! :last_quarter_moon_with_face: :sun_with_face:
+ - Implement Sass CSS so I can build a light/dark mode toggle into the header! :new_moon: :sun_with_face: